Are the tyres on your road bike looking a bit tired? Maybe you’ve suffered a few too many flats or you’re just looking to try something new?

 The ultimate bike tyre would be super light, totally resistant to punctures and insanely fast.
 Unfortunately that tyre doesn't exist and so you generally have to make do with two of these three attributes.

 The type of riding is ultimately what should dictate your tyre choice.
 For example, if most of your time is spent heading out on gravel backroads or commuting on rough inner-city roads, you'll be better off with a tyre that's geared towards puncture protection over speed and weight.
 On the other hand, if you often ride on good roads that are smooth, debris-free and dry, then some lightweight, racy tyres can be a great choice.

 You can find out where most tyres sit in the weight / puncture protection / rolling resistance triangle by checking their packaging or the manufacturer's website.

 Tyres for road bikes come in three styles: clincher, tubular and tubeless.

-You can (carefully) ride home on a spare tyre stretched onto a rim, but then you need to glue this new tubular before further riding.
-Gluing a tubular is no piece of cake either, and incorrect installation can cause the tyre to roll off the rim and cause a crash.
+You can — carefully — ride home on a spare tubular stretched over a rim, but you must glue this new tubular in place before your next ride.
+Gluing a tubular is no piece of cake either and a bad job can result in the tyre rolling off the rim and a painful crash.

-Tubeless tyres have been a mainstay in the mountain biking world for some time.
-They have now come to road cycling, although they're a very long way from taking over.
+Tubeless tyres have been a mainstay in the mountain biking world for some time and they've now come to road cycling, although they're a very long way from taking over.

 Tubeless tyres aren’t perfect, however.
-Their casings are usually thicker and heaver than comparably priced clincher tyres, and they're far more difficult to fit, sometimes requiring an air compressor or special flash pump to properly seat the tyre bead.
-Large tears in the tyre can also require a tube to fix, which can be messy out on the road with all the sealant inside the tyre.
+Their casings are usually thicker and heaver than clincher tyres, and they're far more difficult to fit, sometimes requiring an air compressor or special 'flash' pump to properly seat the tyre bead.

 Tyre size: what do the numbers mean?